-The dry season evapotranspiration requirement of the potential flood-based farming area is estimated as 11.3 km.
-On the other hand the release from the live storage of Gibe III (considering evaporation loss) is close to 11.0 km and the runoff yield from the catchment downstream of Gibe III based on the runoff coefficient is estimated at 0.09 km.
+The dry season evapotranspiration requirement of the potential flood-based farming area is estimated as 25200m3/ha.
+On the other hand the release from the live storage of Gibe III (considering evaporation loss) is close to 11.0 km and the runoff yield from the catchment downstream of Gibe III based on the runoff coefficient is estimated at 8.19 km.
 There is a difference in the results of the SCS-CN and runoff coefficient method of estimating the annual runoff.
-According to Teka et al. (2013), the SCS-CN method of estimating annual runoff based on individual events provide a reliable result than the rational method.
-In general, 0.19 km magnitude of runoff cannot meet the water demand of the potential flood-based farming in the basin.
+According to Teka et al. (2013), the SCS-CN method of estimating annual runoff based on individual events provide a reliable result than the Rational method.
+But, if an annual based estimations are considered, the Rational method gives reliable result.
+In general, 8.19 km magnitude of runoff cannot meet the water demand of the potential flood-based farming in the basin.
 Moreover, according to EEPCo (2009), the recorded natural minimum mean monthly flows is in the month of March (about 25 m/s) and as a priority this value has been recommended as absolute minimum monthly average compensation flow which must be sustained the under whole operation of the scheme.
-As a result, based on the amount of runoff sufficient to meet the flood-based farming, close to 1.1 million ha can be irrigated.
+As a result, based on the amount of runoff sufficient to meet the flood-based farming, close to 0.75 million ha can be irrigated.